A chronic illness is a long-term health condition that may not have a cure. Examples of chronic illnesses are:

 You may look and feel fine most of the time.
 But at some point, you may feel ill or have less energy.
 You may not be able to work as hard, or you may need to take breaks for self-care.
 When this happens, you want people to know about your illness so they understand what is going on.

 Tell people about your illness to keep you safe.
-If you have a medical emergency, you want people to know what is going on.
+If you have a medical emergency, you want people to step in and help.
 For example:

 - If you have epilepsy, your co-workers should know what to do if you have a seizure.